monster-js/monster-js/docs/router/route-guard.md

 * Keep your guards simple and focused on their specific task to maintain clear and manageable code.
 * When using the `canDeactivate` guard, be mindful of user experience.
 Asking for confirmation (e.g., "Are you sure you want to leave?") should only be done for critical actions that could result in data loss or unwanted side effects.

-This documentation provides an overview of how to define and apply route guards in Weco JS, allowing you to control navigation based on conditions such as authentication, authorization, or user confirmation.
+This documentation provides an overview of how to define and apply route guards in Monster JS, allowing you to control navigation based on conditions such as authentication, authorization, or user confirmation.